Beyond the Fairy tale

 In my life of personal enquiry, it is has been a deep journey to arrive at a place of authentic inner power.
 It has been easy to escape from that arrival to spin a story, be a victim or blame something of someone on the outside, rather than taking myself back to me and living from a place of self-care and full ownership of my life choices and interactions.
 It is a continuous practice

 In the work, I offer and especially in the past COVID pandemic year.
 I have seen many people come to me with negative self-believe stories running from poor body image resulting in eating disorders, self-harming and suicidal thoughts.
 I have seen children and adults having to deal with panic attacks and anxiety from the external changes imposed on them.
 In nearly all the cases I have seen the same people drop into resourcefulness in themselves that was often verging on magical.
-In all the work I have horses as co-therapists working with me in assisting people to find a recourse, a place, an anchor within themselves.
+Horses as co-therapists working with me in assisting people to find a recourse, a place, an anchor within themselves.
 Equines live in full presence and in the moment.
 They do not spin into the past or future stories only are fully awake and grounded in what is now for them.
 That is why they, as well as nature, her seasons have much to offer humans of calmness and sanity in these times.

-If so what could you do to commence?
+If so what how could one commence?

 What could you do right now as you read this?